D1ngtalk/Yourcontrols-config-for-Fenixsim-A320/README.md

 If you turn the FCU's knobs too fast, it will be out of sync.

 Throttle will be out of sync when you and your copilot use different external throttle device.

+Trim in air will spasm, if you transfer control, the aircraft may raise/lower the pitch sharply because of Auto trim value out of sync. manual pitch trim don't have this problem.

+Client's flight control surface(Aileron, Elevator, etc.) may move up and down when altitude above FL150.
 ## FAQs
 ### Can we use Simbrief and CPDLC?
-Yes, but you need use same hoppie ID and simbrief ID with your copilot.
+Yes, but you need use same Hoppie ID and Simbrief ID with your copilot.
+### How to take control easily?
+Press your AP disconnect button, you will take control.
 ### How to report issues?
 If you have and another issues, you can report it.
 I will try to fix it.
 ### Still out of sync?